-If there’s one book to add to your Christmas list, this is it.
+If there’s one book to add to your wishlist, this is it.
 Dale’s philosophy about food is that it should not only nourish your stomach, but should also heal your body.

 Each recipe is accompanied by a little chart to highlight ailments the ingredients can help.

 In this instance, Satay Noodles and Greens Recipe with the peanut-y sauce is great for:

 With fresh greens that we picked from our garden, Asian dried rice noodles and a simply stir-together sauce, it’s an easy, filling and healthy meal.

 Recipe adapted from The Medicinal Chef: Eat Your Way to Better Health by Dale Pinnock.

 1 large leek

 2 garlic cloves, thinly sliced